Curriculum – English

 • Purple Hibiscus by Chimamanda Ngozi Adichie

-• PUP exam on Purple Hibiscus extract
+• Purple Hibiscus essay

 Term 2